Lab: September, 28 to October, 1 in-person or hybrid event in Nairobi, Kenya (tbc)

 Global Leadership and the SDGs: What Role for Local Communities?

-May, 15 to 19: In-Person Impact Lab in Făgăraș and Sibiu
+In-Person Impact Lab: May, 15 to 19 in Făgăraș and Sibiu (Romania)

 GDL member Stefan Cibian has hosted this Lab together with the team from the Făgăraș Research Institute and has been supported by many local partner organisations.
 In a world where the majority of people live in local communities, the role of these communities in global affairs is only rarely reflected.
 Given the increasing democratisation of international relations, the overarching aim of the Făgăraș Lab was to explore the role of local communities in global leadership, partnership for the SDGs, addressing security and global challenges, and innovation in diplomacy.